AleksandarDzudzevic/Project_Unit_3/README.md

                 size_hint:.3,1
                 md_bg_color:"#11dd99"
    ```
 Fig. 10 Shows the KivyMD code used for the LoginScreen and all the functions in it.
 Using stylish background, appropriate to a digital newspapers article, comnbined with more stylistic features such as fitting button colors, I made sure that users will feel comfortable using this application and will enjoy the expirience to the fullest.
+In order to do this I reasearched multiple sources regarding the color choice. [^Best_colors_for_mobile_applications]

 ![](https://github.com/AleksandarDzudzevic/Project_Unit_3/blob/main/registerScreen_proof.gif)

- Fig.11 Shows proof of the criteria 1, by showcasing functional register feature.
+ Fig.11 Shows  of the criteria 1, by showcasing functional register feature.
 The screen consists of four text fields (1) username (2) email (3) password and (4) repeated password.
 If email does not follow the email validation policy, by missing "@" sign, an error in email textbox will appear.
 Similarly, if passwords do not match or the length of password does not follow the password policy, error will appear in these textboxes.
 If all the credentials are entered adequatly, an account will be created and user will be resurected to login screen to sign in to newly created account.
 #### SignupScreen Python code
 ```.py
 class SignupScreen(MDScreen):